miniconnect/holodb/README.md

 # HoloDB

-Relational database seemingly filled with random data.
+**Relational database - seemingly filled with random data.**

-> :construction: This project is in an incubating state.
-See [TODOs](./TODO.md).

-## A holographic database

-HoloDB is a storage implementation of [miniconnect](https://github.com/miniconnect/miniconnect), which introduces the concept of *holographic databases*.
+HoloDB is a [miniconnect](https://github.com/miniconnect/miniconnect) storage implementation, which introduces the concept of *holographic relational databases*.

-It provides an arbitrarily large database filled with constrained random data.
-Parameters and constraints can be specified in a configuration file.
-Initialization ("filling" with data) of the tables is a no-op.
-Query results are calculated on-the-fly.
-Value providers are encouraged to calculate any single field of a column practically in `O(1)`, but at most in `O(log(tableSize))` time.

-As initialization is a no-op, it's particularly suitable for testing and, in the case of a read-only database, flexible orchestration, replication like a static content.
+An arbitrarily large database is up in a fraction of a second, only a config file is required.

 ## Use with Docker

 HoloDB is available on [DockerHub](https://hub.docker.com/r/miniconnect/holodb).
-You just need a Dockerfile with a configuration file:
+You just need a configuration file (YAML, by default), and a Dockerfile like this:

 ```dockerfile
 FROM miniconnect/holodb:latest